 Potty-trained kids should be taught early on about how to wipe properly, especially girls.
 Wiping from front to back, throwing out the used tissue, and then doing it again will help to keep bacteria from growing and spreading.

 Because of their active, inquisitive lives, it’s common for toddlers to hold their pee for a long time in order to play or explore something new.
-You can help make sure Baby doesn’t hold it too long by asking him if he needs to pee from time to time, or bring him to the toilet every couple of hours.
+You can help make sure Baby doesn’t hold it too long by asking her if she needs to pee from time to time, or bring her to the toilet every couple of hours.

 At the doctor’s office, a urine test will show whether bacteria or blood is present in your child’s pee.
 If the UTI is recurrent, your doctor may suggest a urine culture in order to find out the specific type of bacteria that’s causing the infection.
 This will be useful when prescribing the type of antibiotic that will correctly target the bacteria.